CycloneDX/cyclonedx-dotnet/README.md

   Path            The path to a .sln, .csproj, .vbproj, or packages.config file or the path to a directory which will be recursively analyzed for packages.config files.

 Options:
   -o|--out <DIR>        The directorty to write the BOM -u|--url <URL>        Alternative NuGet repository URL to v3-flatcontainer API (a trailing slash is required).
-  -?|-h|--help    Show help information
+ -ns|--noSerialNumber   Do not generate bom serial number -?|-h|--help          Show help information
 ```

 #### Examples